 Furthermore, even as the common understanding of the principles of international cooperation is diminishing, climate change is an urgent issue of global concern.
 It is important to coordinate international efforts to prevent global warming.
 There are increasing expectations not only for the consideration of the environmental and social impact of each project, but also for promoting projects that are expected to help protect and improve the global environment, such as those using Japan's advanced environmental technology and renewable energy sources.

 JBIC's mission is to provide financial support for large projects involving country risks and requiring long-term financing—such as infrastructure and resource development projects—in addition to responding to global financial instability in accordance with the Japan Bank for International Cooperation Act.
 At the same time, JBIC has a principle of supplementing the financial transactions implemented by private-sector financial institutions.
 Amid a changing international environment in various fields, JBIC is increasingly required to provide future-oriented support in a more proactive and flexible manner by expanding its existing financial support framework in response to trends in the fields of diplomacy, industry and finance, with the aim of contributing to the sound development of Japan and the international economy and society.

-As a policy-based financial institution, JBIC is committed to better buttressing Japanese companies as their presence overseas grows, in line with the expectations and needs of the Japanese government and Japanese industries.
+As a Japanese policy-based financial institution, JBIC will further support Japanese companies in expanding overseas while taking account of the needs and expectations of the Japanese government and industrial and financial communities.